Real Estate 101 - Real Estate Principles » Fall 2021 » Chapter 5 Quiz

 According to SBSA, which of the following statements is true?

-D. The physical condition of the land and improvements being purchased are guaranteed by broker only.
+The physical condition of the land and improvements being purchased are guaranteed by seller or broker.

 Question #2